Saving Silverman

-Saving Silverman (internationally titled Evil Woman) is a 2001 American comedy film directed by Dennis Dugan and starring Jason Biggs, Steve Zahn, Jack Black and Amanda Peet.
+Saving Silverman (internationally titled Evil Woman) is a 2001 American romantic comedy film directed by Dennis Dugan and starring Jason Biggs, Steve Zahn, Jack Black, and Amanda Peet.
 Neil Diamond has a cameo role playing himself.
 In the film, Darren Silverman's longtime friends try to save him from marrying his controlling new girlfriend, whose behavior threatens the friends, their band, and Darren's chance at happiness with his lifelong true love.

-The film was remade in Telugu as Thotti Gang in 2002 and Hindi as De Taali in 2008.
+The film received generally negative reviews from critics, and was a box office disappointment, grossing only $26.1 million worldwide against its $22 million budget.

 Plot

 Darren Silverman, Wayne LeFessier, and J.D.
-McNugent, best friends since fifth grade and Neil Diamond fans throughout, form a Neil Diamond tribute band called "Diamonds in the Rough".
+McNugent, best friends since fifth grade and Neil Diamond fans throughout, form a Neil Diamond tribute band called Diamonds in the Rough.

 Through a chance encounter in a local bar after a band gig, Darren meets Judith Fessbeggler, a beautiful but domineering psychologist who shows signs of being emotionally abusive.
 Six weeks into their relationship, Darren asks her if they could finally have sex, but Judith refuses until marriage.
 She suggests non-penetrative sex instead, so Darren gets nothing but a sore jaw.

 Judith isolates Darren from his friends, demands that he quit the band, receive humiliating medical procedures, and attend relationship counseling under her care.
 Wayne and J.D. decide to save Darren from her by attempting to bribe her, arm wrestle her, and finally shock her with faked photographs of Darren cheating, all to no avail.

-The friends, undaunted, try to reunite Darren with his "one and only", Sandy Perkus, when she returns to Seattle before she takes her final vows as a nun.
-When Darren and Judith announce their engagement, Wayne and J.D. kidnap her.
+The friends, undaunted, try to reunite Darren with his "one and only" high school sweetheart, Sandy Perkus, when she returns to Seattle before she takes her final vows as a nun.
+When Darren and Judith announce their engagement, in which Darren would take her last name, Wayne and J.D. kidnap her.
 However, she discovers the identity of her captors, and the duo are convinced they cannot let her go.
+Despite sending Darren a fake break-up letter from Judith, Darren wasn't willing to forget about her, so Wayne and J.D. staged Judith's fake death using her car and a cadaver dug up from a cemetery and sent them over a cliff.